 Oracle Real Application Clusters Administration and Deployment Guide for more information about using Oracle RAC for high availability

 Oracle Database QoS Management bases its decisions on observations of how long work requests spend waiting for resources.
-Examples of resources that work requests might wait for include hardware resources, such as CPU cycles, disk I/O queues, and Global Cache blocks.
+Examples of resources that work requests can wait for include hardware resources, such as CPU cycles, disk I/O queues, and Global Cache blocks.
 Other waits can occur within the database, such as latches, locks, pins, and so on.
 Although the resource waits within the database are accounted for in the Oracle Database QoS Management metrics, they are not managed or specified by type.

 The response time of a work request consists of execution time and a variety of wait times; changing or improving the execution time generally requires application source code changes.
 Oracle Database QoS Management therefore observes and manages only wait times.